Master's Program in Business Informatics

 • Admission requirements and selection

-If you have not yet completed your bachelor’s program by the application deadline, you may still be admitted to the master’s program as long as you provide proof that you have obtained at least 130 ECTS credits.
-In this case, your admission to the program is subject to receipt of your degree certificate by a specified point in time (refer to selection statutes).
+If you have not yet completed your bachelor’s degree, you may still apply for a master’s program as long as will provide a proof that you have obtained at least 130 ECTS credits.

 Selection statutes